Bidar Sultanate: Later rulers

 After his death in 1580, Ali Barid was succeeded by his son Ibrahim Barid, who ruled for seven years until his death in 1587.
 He was succeeded by his younger brother Qasim Barid II.
 After his death in 1591, he was succeeded by his infant son Ali Barid II, who was soon dethroned by one of his relative, Amir Barid II.
 In 1601, he was also overthrown by one of his relative, Mirza Ali Barid.

 In 1609, he was succeeded by the last ruler, Amir Barid III, who fought against the Mughals in 1616 under the leadership of Malik Ambar.
 In 1619, he was defeated by the Bijapur sultan Ibrahim Adil Shah II.
 Bidar was annexed to Bijapur sultanate.
 Amir Barid III and his sons were brought to Bijapur and kept "under surveillance".

 Culture

-The rulers patronized Persianate culture.
-Persian poetry is inscribed on their tombs.

 Architecture

 The Bidar Sultanate made considerable additions to the Bidar Fort.
-Their tombs are also located at Bidar.
+Their tombs, the Barid Shahi tombs, were their main architectural pursuits, and are also located at Bidar.
 The rulers employed Hindu architects and engineers for the construction of these buildings, which resulted in amalgamation of some Hindu features within the architecture of this period.